X65/cc65-dbg/README.md

 # cc65-dbg

-This vscode extension adds syntax and debugger support for cc65 and ca65.
+This VS Code extension adds syntax and debugger support for cc65 and ca65.

 ## Features

-Works with any adapter/emulator supporting Debug Adapter Protocol (DAP).
+Works with an adapter/emulator supporting Debug Adapter Protocol (DAP).

 You need to provide your own debugger or debug adapter as `"command"` option, which is able to communicate using DAP protocol over stdin/stdout or TCP socket.